 These readings can tell us about problems with your braking, power within your engine, airbag issues, power steering problems, and much more.
 Beware though because even if you have a car code reading kit at home, it’s best to bring it in to Vulcan Motors Ltd.

 Codes only tell part of the story and for most makes of car, there are more than 500 codes.
 One code that causes concern may be telling you about three or four different problems.
 If your fuel level sensor code indicates that something’s wrong, which one of your two fuel tank sensors is it?
 Has its harness opened?
 Or has it shorted because of a poor electrical connection?

 Bring your vehicle into Vulcan Motors Ltd for a full service and rest assured that our team knows how to read and interpret warning lights and ODB codes.

 Alfa Romeo - Audi - BMW - Chevrolet - Chrysler - Citroen - Daewoo - Diahatsu - Fiat - Ford - Honda - Hyundai - Jaguar - KIA - Land Rover - Lexus - Lotus - Mazda - Mercedes - MG - Mini - Mitsubishi - Nissan - Peugeot - Porsche - Proton - Range Rover - Renault - Rover - Saab - Seat - Skoda - Smart Car - Subaru - Suzuki - Toyota - Vauxhall - Volvo - VW

 Network dealers make little or no money from the cars they sell, particularly new cars.
-They occupy far more space than independent garages like Vulcan, they’ve got to hold far more stock, and they employ double or treble the people.
-Their costs are enormous.
+They occupy far more space than independent garages like Vulcan, they’ve got to hold far more stock, and they employ double or even triple the people which make their costs enormous.